Who teaches in the UTC?

 Is the UTC subject to Ofsted inspection and performance tables?

 The UTC, like all schools, will be inspected by Ofsted and appear in performance tables.
-The UTC's first Ofsted inspection takes place in 2018/19 and our first results will be published in Autumn 2018.
-Details can be found in the Statutory Information section.
+The UTC's first Ofsted inspection took place in 2018/19.

 How many students will there be at the UTC?